THIS ARTICLE IS FOR MATHIA CUSTOMERS. To see Getting Started articles for MATHiaFlex Students, please go here.

 Need to set your password?
 Want to learn more about the tools you'll be using in MATHia?
 Not sure where to find help in MATHia?
 You came to the right place.
 This page was built for students who have questions on how to use MATHia.

-This video will walk you through the required steps to set your password and sign in to your MyCL account for the first time.
+This article will walk you through the required steps to set your password and sign in to your MyCL account for the first time.

 There are a lot of different ways you can learn while you answer questions in your workspaces.
 Here are some that you will see: